kartik-s/ttd-ldb/README.md

 # ttd-ldb
-Run SBCL's low-level debugger (LDB) against a dead process.
+Run SBCL's low-level debugger (LDB) against a time travel debugger trace.

 > **Note**: This is a proof of concept.